IntelPython/numba-dpex/docs/user_guides/set_up_machine.md

 ### NEO driver

-For the debugger to work correctly, you need to install a version of NEO drivers at least `21.15.19533`.
+NEO driver at least `21.15.19533` version is required to make debugger work correctly.

 Follow the [link](https://github.com/intel/compute-runtime/releases/tag/21.15.19533) below to download the drivers.